basilegrnd/google-enhanced/README.md

 - Install [Tampermonkey](https://www.tampermonkey.net/) if not already installed
 - Create a new script and paste the CSS
 - Replace the var colors stored in the first :root() lines as you wish

+## !
+For this theme to work properly, you must disable Google's native auto dark mode — the CSS handles it by itself.